slavadubrov/rag-evals-demo/docs/metrics/latency-and-cost.md

 ## Why it matters

 p95 spikes are almost always rerankers running on CPU.
-Without per-stage breakdown you cannot see this.
-Cache hit rates at the embedding, retrieval, and KV-cache levels are the cheapest single optimisation in most RAG stacks; you cannot tune them without measuring the relevant stage.
+You will not see this without a per-stage breakdown.
+Cache hit rates at the embedding, retrieval, and KV-cache levels are usually the cheapest single optimisation in a RAG stack — and you cannot tune them without measuring the relevant stage.

 ## Implementation